Peanut-Butter-OSS/PDF-Marking-Tool/docs/scripts/UserVideo.md

 ####
 #### Snippet 23 - START

-Additionally, notice that a further page was added to the document listing all off the comments, in order.
-In our example, only one text comment was added.
+Additionally, notice that a further page was added to the document listing all off the comments.
+In our example, only one comment was added.

 If I now close the document and open it again, you will notice two things:
 1. The Add-on toolbar is no longer available, and